 Within the umich.edu cell are five directories: class, group, system, um, and user.

 Within the user directory, there are 26 folders, one for each letter of the alphabet.
 Within each of those folders are 26 folders, again one for each letter of the alphabet.
 Individual user home directories are inside, filed by the first two letters of the person's uniqname.
 For example, to find the home directory of someone whose uniqname is bjensen, you would go to the user directory, then open the b directory, then the j directory.

-All the files on the Institutional File System (IFS) are backed up regularly for your security and convenience.
+All the files on AFS are backed up regularly for your security and convenience.

-Should you accidentally delete, change, or otherwise destroy files in your IFS home directory, you can get copies of your space restored from the backups.
-You can access the most recent daily backup yourself; IFS staff members can restore the older backups for you.
-For details, see IFS File Backup and Restore (S4110).
+Should you accidentally delete, change, or otherwise destroy files in your AFS home directory, you can get copies of your space restored from the backups.
+You can access the most recent daily backup yourself; AFS staff members can restore the older backups for you.
+For details, see AFS File Backup and Restore (S4110).

 Controlling Access to Your Files